bandana120907/FRTPROJECT/README.md

 ### 4. Azure Functions App

-To enhance the accessibility of the Azure Networking Tool, we've integrated it with Azure Functions, providing a serverless environment for executing your functions.
-The Functions App is designed to respond to HTTP requests, making it easy to trigger specific functionalities.
+To enhance the accessibility of the Azure Networking Tool, we've integrated it with Azure Functions.

 ### 4. Matplotlib